 Connect your catalog contents to your data and forget manual updating

-InCatalog and Xcatalog create transparent links between your InDesign or QuarkXPress (respectively) documents and your databases or spreadsheets.
-Once links are established by means of the easy-to-use data linker palette, you can update prices, graphics, or product information automatically—even change versions or swap languages.
+InCatalog and Xcatalog, with their easy-to-use data linker panels, enable you to create transparent links between your documents and your databases or spreadsheets.
+Once you have links in place, you can update prices, graphics, or product information with a simple menu invocation—or even change versions or swap languages.

 With InCatalog or Xcatalog, you can rest assured—your documents will always reflect your database contents.

 InCatalog and Xcatalog are designed to update prices, graphics, or product information with one-click ease, in just about any kind of catalog, price list, travel schedule, directory, one-to-one marketing flyer, etc.

 Or, for example, if you have different pricing regions in a catalog, InCatalog and Xcatalog can swap the prices in for each region automatically.

 InCatalog and Xcatalog can also extract updated document information so you can keep your database in synch with what you’ve changed, if that’s how your work flows best.

 Features and benefits